Creating a Canvas

 Choose conversion events

-Choose your Conversion Event Type, then select the conversions you would like to record.
-We will use the Conversion Event that you set from this screen to measure the efficiency of your Canvas.
+Choose your conversion event type, then select the conversions to record.
+These conversion events will measure the efficiency of your Canvas.

 You can choose one of three ways in which users can enter your Canvas.